 I used to bowl in Saturday morning leagues, and I wasn’t bad as a kid.
 One year, a group of us decided we wanted to go to this state tournament for kids our age; I have no idea where it was at this point, but I wish I could remember it.
-Anyway, we left with our chaperone on a Friday, headed to this particular town in northern Maine.
+Anyway, we left with our chaperone on a Friday, headed to this particular town somewhere in Northern Maine, south of where we were already living.
 I knew things were going to be somewhat different as soon as we went into the hotel.

 The front desk person snapped to attention to take care of us, but she couldn’t take her eyes off me.
 I was a cute kid, but I wasn’t that cute.
 No one else with me noticed at the time, but it would come.

 After getting our bags into our rooms and chilling a bit, we decided we were going to walk to the Pizza Hut that we’d seen coming in.
 We didn’t have Pizza Hut near where we lived, so this was going to be a treat.
 As we were walking down the street, I happened to start looking at the cars as they were passing by.
 Each car had people, drivers and passengers, staring our way.
 Okay, staring at me.
 Some mouths dropped, some cars even slowed down.
 The kids who were with me didn’t notice, but I did.

 When we walked into Pizza Hut, within seconds every single voice in the place stopped.
 That’s when my friends finally noticed something was going on, something they weren’t prepared for.
 The greeter literally ran over, big smile on his face, and escorted us to a table.
 Once we were seated, my friends finally noticed everyone looking at our table, and it took them a couple of minutes to realize that people were looking at me.
 Actually, they probably figured it out when people started coming to the table and asking if they could shake my hand.I was a regular celebrity. 🙂